 (6) A tax credit allowable under this section that is not completely used by the taxpayer in the tax year in which the credit is initially claimed may be carried forward for credit against the taxpayer's tax liability for any succeeding tax year until the total amount of the credit has been deducted from tax liability.
 However, a credit may not be carried forward to any tax year in which the facility is not blending biodiesel or storing biodiesel for blending or beyond the 7th tax year after the tax year for which the credit was initially claimed.
 If a facility for which a credit is claimed ceases blending of biodiesel with petroleum diesel for sale for a period of 12 continuous months within 5 years after the initial claiming of a credit under this section or within 5 years after a year in which the credit was carried forward or if the taxpayer claiming the credit fails to satisfy the conditions of subsection (4)(b), the total credit is subject to recapture.
 The person claiming the credit is liable for the total amount of the credit in the event of recapture.

 (7) The taxpayer's adjusted basis for determining gain or loss may not be further decreased by any tax credits allowed under this section.

 (8) If the taxpayer is a shareholder of an electing small business corporation, the credit must be computed using the shareholder's pro rata share of the corporation's cost of investing in the biodiesel blending facility.
 In all other respects, the allowance and effect of the tax credit apply to the corporation as otherwise provided by law.

 (9) As used in this section, "biodiesel" has the meaning provided in 15-70-401.

-(10) The department shall report to the revenue and transportation interim committee biennially regarding the number and type of taxpayers claiming the credit under this section, the total amount of the credit claimed, and the department's cost associated with administering the credit.
+(10) The department shall report to the transportation interim committee biennially, in accordance with 5-11-210, regarding the number and type of taxpayers claiming the credit under this section, the total amount of the credit claimed, and the department's cost associated with administering the credit.